 To find out where to recycle electronics in Minnesota, visit the Minnesota Pollution Control Agency website at www.pca.state.mn.us.

 Three new drop-off sites are now available for Dakota County residents to safely and easily dispose of unwanted, unused, or expired prescription and over-the-counter medications.
 For locations and a list of medications accepted, go to Dakota County's website.
+In Lakeville, there is a drop-off container at the Lakeville Police Department, 9237 183rd Street.

 Water by the numbers